Greg Taylor (English footballer): Early career

+Cambridge United

 On 20 June 2013, Taylor signed a two-year contract with Cambridge United until the end of the 2014–15 season.

-During the 2013/2014 season Greg Taylor won both the FA Trophy and promotion to the Football League with Cambridge United.
+During the 2013/2014 season, Greg Taylor won both the FA Trophy and promotion to the Football League with Cambridge United.
 He was an integral part of the U's squad to do the double and was ever-present at left back.
-He signed a contract extension until the 2016/2017 season with the U's in January 2015.
+He signed a contract extension until the 2016–2017 season with the U's in January 2015.
 Taylor also started in both FA Cup games against Manchester United.
-The first game saw Manchester United make the trip to the abbey stadium which ended in 0–0, earning Cambridge a replay at Old Trafford in the 2015/16 season where they lost 3-0.
+The first game saw Manchester United make the trip to the Abbey Stadium which ended in 0–0, earning Cambridge a replay at Old Trafford where they lost 3-0.